ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 In this model, the Origin and Issuer are operated by the same entity, separate from the Attester, as shown in the figure below.
 The Issuer accepts token requests that come from trusted Attesters.
-Since the Attester and Issuer are separate entities, the Attester must authenticate itself to the Issuer.
-In settings where the Attester is a Client-trusted service, one way Attesters can authenticate to Issuers is via mutually-authenticated TLS.
+Since the Attester and Issuer are separate entities, this model requires some mechanism by which Issuers establish trust in the Attester (as described in {{privacy-and-trust}}).
+For example, in settings where the Attester is a Client-trusted service that directly communicates with the Issuer, one way to establish this trust is via mutually-authenticated TLS.
 However, alernative authentication mechanisms are possible.
 This arrangement is shown below.

 ~~~ aasvg
                                     +-------------------------.